 My name is Leigh Boyle and I am a Doctor of Physical Therapy with over 13 years experience in the Sports Medicine and Orthopedic setting.
 I graduated from Quinnipiac University in 2002 with a Master’s Degree in Physical Therapy ( MPT) and later went on to earn my Doctor of Physical Therapy (DPT) degree at Franklin Pierce University in 2008.

-I currently live in Austin, Texas and am the owner of ATA Sports Therapy where I specialize in sports and orthopedic injuries as a manual therapist.
+I currently live in Austin, Texas and am the owner of ATA Sports Therapy where I specialize in sports and orthopedic injuries as a licensed massage therapist (LMT).
 I am a full body certified provider of Active Release Therapy (ART), the Graston Technique (instrument assisted soft tissue mobilization), as well as, Functional Kinesiology Taping.
 In addition, I am also a Certified Strength and Conditioning Specialist (CSCS).

 I’ve coached triathlon, cycling, and running teams on injury prevention and helped them develop off-season programs to focus on core strength, recovery, and self body maintenance.
 In my free time, I am currently enjoying a much needed break from the long distance triathlon world.
 I’ve completed seven ironman distance races and countless half irons, oly’s and sprints.
 Currently, I can be found out on the trails with my pups or more likely in the weight room.